 Clyde Bruckman: I just call them as I see them.

 Scully: Mulder, the human mind naturally seeks meaningful patterns and configurations in things that don't inherently have any.
-Given the suggestion of a particular image, you can't help to see that shape somewhere.
-You would see it in a rock or a tree.
+Given the suggestion of a particular image, you can't help but see that shape somewhere.
+If that tank weren't there you'd see it in a, in a rock or in a tree...

-Scully: Yes, it looks like a fat, white, Nazi storm trooper, but that only proves my point.
+Scully: [grudgingly] Yes, it looks like a fat little white Nazi storm trooper, but that only proves my point!

 Dana Scully: [reading note] My neighbor Mrs. Lowe passed away last night, please see that the remains of her remains are taken care of.
 Would you like a dog?
 He is paper trained and well behaved regardless of his actions last night which you can't really blame him for.

-Clyde Bruckman: Oh, sometimes it just seems that everyone's having sex except for me.
+Clyde Bruckman: [wistfully] Oh, sometimes it just seems that everyone's having sex except for me.

 Mulder: Step inside, Mr. Bruckman.